neondatabase/website/content/docs/extensions/pg_trgm.md

     ('1984');
 ```

-**Basic String Matching**
+**Basic string matching**

 The `pg_trgm` extension can help you do fuzzy matches on strings.

-For ex, the query below looks for titles that are similar to the misspelled phrase "Grate Expectation".
-The `%` operator, provided by `pg_trgm`, measures similarity between two strings based on trigrams, and returns `True` if the similarity is above a certain threshold.
+For example, the query below looks for titles that are similar to the misspelled phrase "Grate Expectation".
+The `%` operator, provided by `pg_trgm`, measures similarity between two strings based on trigrams, and returns results if the similarity is above a certain threshold.

 ```sql
 SELECT *